 • To hold knowledge of editorial processes and apply them to a high standard

 • To interact with confidence with Associate Editors, authors and reviewers

 • To possess high organizational skills in order to process editorial work in a timely manner

 • To maintain positive collaborations with all parties involved in the journal’s work

 Ubiquity Press will provide direct support to the EiC and an online editorial system.
 The EiC position will be contractually agreed and can be held for a set time frame, at the end of which the EiC and the press will either renew the appointment or select a new individual.

 Ubiquity Press is an open access publisher of peer-reviewed academic journals, books and data.
 We operate a highly cost-efficient model that makes quality open access publishing affordable for everyone.
 Ubiquity Press is committed to open data.
 Our Metajournals provide a fully open access way to discover research resources that are spread across multiple locations and usually hard to find.
 Our meta papers reward authors for openly archiving their research datasets, software, bioresources and reports, through citation and impact tracking.
 By doing so they also enable new and more efficient research, new collaborations, and use by the public (e.g. for teaching and journalism).

-To apply, please, email your CV and a cover letter to the journal manager, Anastasia Sakellariadi email@example.com .
-This call will remain open until the post is filled.
+To apply, please, email your CV and a cover letter to the journal manager, Anastasia Sakellariadi firstname.lastname@example.org until 31st March 2022.